Summary

 Vera: Exactly.

-Vera: Exactly and that’s also not me and an angel not me and this guidance I am that guidance.
+Vera: Exactly.
+It’s also not me and an angel, or me and this guidance.
+I am that guidance.

-Vera: Exactly and then if you really really really see that all these ideas about what we just talked about also come into another light I think I feel it is it isn’t from a consciousness point of view it isn’t that you want to reach something or accomplish something or or go anywhere.
-It is all within the joy of this moment and the urge of expression.
-The urge of growth so that is finite from a mind perspective we want to believe in forms and goals and reach and gain and from consciousness perspective there isn’t.
+Vera: Exactly.
+If you really, really, really see that, all these ideas we just talked about also come into another light.
+I feel that, from a consciousness point of view, it isn’t that you want to reach something, accomplish something, or go anywhere.
+It is all within the joy of this moment and the urge of expression—the urge of growth.

-Vera: Exactly, so it really God really doesn’t make any distinction between victims, perpetrators, anger, joy, it doesn’t make any distinction.
-It is, it provides energy.
+Vera: Exactly.
+God really doesn’t make any distinction between victims and perpetrators, anger and joy.
+It doesn’t make any distinction.
+It is.
+It provides energy.
 It provides the surrounding.

 Vera: Exactly.

-Vera: It could be interesting.
-It was a very interesting choice and it would be a far more interesting choice if we didn’t choose either of them because then we had to take responsibility for our own and we still don’t do that.
+It was a very interesting choice, and it would be a far more interesting choice if we didn’t choose either of them, because then we had to take responsibility for ourselves, and we still don’t do that.

 Rick: I’m sure that there could be a more enlightened politics than there is now.